Observation of chiral edge transport in a rapidly-rotating quantum gas

 \paragraph{Imaging setup} Images of the cloud density are broadened by both optical diffraction, and by atomic diffusion during the imaging pulse.
 This was previously calibrated in~\cite{Fletcher:2019}, and the effective broadening of a point source by our system is captured via convolution by a Gaussian function with a $e^{-1/2}$-radius of $670~$nm.
 For comparison, this performance is sufficient to observe vortices {in situ} with a contrast of $\sim 60\%$~\cite{Fletcher:2019}.
 These have a characteristic size set by the healing length, which is $\sim 300~$nm in our system.
 This is smaller than the spatial extent of edge modes, set by the rotational analogue of the magnetic length, ${\lb=\sqrt{\hbar/(m\omc)}=1.6~\mu}$m.

-\paragraph{Calibration of wall steepness} To calibrate the effective wall steepness, we image the intensity pattern projected onto the atoms using a microscope objective with numerical aperture $0.5$, and perform an azimuthal average to obtain the radial scaled intensity profile $I(r)$.
-To estimate the intensity pattern at the atoms, we first convolve a perfectly sharp wall with a Gaussian function of variable $e^{-1/2}$-radius, $\sigma$, to account for the intentionally defocused projection objective, and then by a Gaussian with $e^{-1/2}$-radius $253~$nm to account for the diffraction-limited imaging by the second objective.
-We fit the resulting profile to the measured radial intensity $I(r)$, obtaining $\sigma$ as the only free parameter, from which we infer the intensity pattern at the atoms.
-This inferred profile is then fitted with a piecewise linear function,
+\paragraph{Calibration of wall steepness} To calibrate the effective wall steepness, we directly image the intensity pattern projected onto the atoms using a microscope objective with numerical aperture $0.5$.
+We then identify the azimuthal position where atoms transit the region of minimum saddle potential, and thus where the edge mode speed is maximal, and extract the corresponding radial intensity profile $I(r)$.
+We fit the radial intensity profile to an error function, which we then de-convolve with the known point-spread-function of the microscope objective to obtain the intensity pattern at the atoms themselves.